Betting Sites Where You Can Play Bingo

 Politics, Showbiz & Novelty Bets

 These types of bets are to be found in a special area within the sports section and include elections in the UK and worldwide, Eurovision, X Factor, I’m a Celebrity, and the next James Bond.
-If you want something a bit more exotic, Paddy Power are the undisputed kings of novelty or “special” bets – new for 2020 is a bet on whether Prince Louis or Harry & Meghan’s first child will get better GCSE results (you’ll be waiting a while to cash out on that one though!)
+If you want something a bit more exotic, Paddy Power are the undisputed kings of novelty or “special” bets – new for 2020 was a bet on whether Prince Louis or Harry & Meghan’s first child will get better GCSE results (you’ll be waiting a while to cash out on that one though!)